|

 1713; died February 15, 1786.
 Both are buried at the old

 Mennonite graveyard at Deep Run, Bucks county, Pa.
+Nothing is known of the

 life and characteristics of Martin Oberholtzer.